Are physician surveys worth it for oncologists?

 Oncologists play essential roles in improving the cancer survival rate by using physician surveys to:

-• Promote improved patient access to cancer care information and treatment options.
+• Promote improved patient access to cancer care information, the latest medical developments and treatment options.

 • Influence health policymakers by updating them with patient experiences.